Alireza-Jahanbakhshi/Alireza-Jahanbakhshi/README.md

 ### Experience
 <p align="justify">
+I have gained valuable experience in RFID technology, specializing in designing high-performance antennas and optimizing RFID systems.
+This expertise has equipped me with the necessary skills and knowledge to tackle complex challenges in the field.

+During my time at PIT Company, I had the opportunity to work on cutting-edge projects, such as developing a smart home automation system utilizing microcontrollers and wireless communication protocols.
+This experience allowed me to refine my skills in embedded systems design, firmware development, and IoT integration.

-I have developed firmware for microcontrollers such as STM32 (ARM Cortex-M), STM8, Holtek, PIC, AVR, and so on, using C/C++ for 10+ years.
-I have 8+ years of official working experience as a firmware engineer developing microcontroller-based products, including research, design, hardware and firmware development, prototype, test, and improvement.
+I have developed firmware for microcontrollers such as STM32 (ARM Cortex-M), STM8, Holtek, PIC, AVR, and more, using C/C++ for over 10 years.
+I have 8+ years of official working experience as a firmware engineer, including research, design, hardware and firmware development, prototyping, testing, and improvement.
 I use Altium Designer for schematic capture and PCB design.
-I develop Windows software using Python and various software to automate hardware tests, calibration, and configuration processes.
-Since 2018 as a freelancer, I have been involved in multiple projects such as Medical Devices GUI-embedded software using Qt, Emwin, TouchGFX, and Windows software using Python.
+I also develop Windows software using Python for hardware tests, calibration, and configuration processes.
+Since 2018, as a freelancer, I have been involved in multiple projects, such as developing GUI-embedded software for medical devices using Qt, Emwin, TouchGFX, and Windows software using Python.
 </p>

 ### Hobbies
 <p align="justify">
 I spend my leisure time exercising to keep myself healthy and fit.
 I also love learning English to improve my communication skills.
-In addition to that, I keep myself up-to-date with new technologies in the field of electronics by reading blogs and attending conferences.
+In addition, I keep myself up-to-date with new technologies in the field of electronics by reading blogs and attending conferences.
 Finally, I enjoy teaching online to share my knowledge with others.
 </p>

-* 🔭 I’m currently working on Leg Massager with Heat and Compression - Feet and Leg Compression Massager for Improved Diabetic Blood Circulation & Muscle Tension Relief - Multiple Modes & Intensity Levels
+### Current Employment
+I am currently employed at PIT Company, where I am involved in developing various devices.
+In parallel, I am also teaching microprocessor courses at SKU university.

 * 📫 You can reach me at my email: alireza.jahanbakhshi@yahoo.com
 <!--